rustunit/rustunit.github.io/content/blog/2024/12-30-bevy-mobile-framerate/index.md

 In the above example we simply configure this 60Hz rate on startup.
 But you can adapt this at any time.
 This allows you to reduce the refresh rate in menus or more static situations and increase it during action phases where a low fps would lead to a reduced user experience.

-A simple way would be to tie it to gamestates:
+A simple way would be to tie it to game states:

 ```rust
 app.add_systems(OnEnter(GameState::FastAction), high_fps);